Skip to main content

 2 mentions Positive Neutral Negative

-• “Although it's my personal opinion, the art style is somewhat questionable.
-The 3D map of Artemis does not really make sense from a logical or planning perspective, and the depictions of interiors and people seem so far detached from a 'near-future' setting.”
+• “Although it's my personal opinion, the art style is somewhat questionable, with the 3D map of Artemis not really making sense from a logical/planning perspective, and the depictions of interiors and people seem so far detached from a 'near-future' setting.”

 • replayability